Why Your Body Image Sucks: Thoughts from a Body Image Therapist in Salt Lake City, Utah

 You don’t have to worry about parking, commuting or even leaving your house for a therapy appointment.
 It’s tough to fit it into your schedule but therapy is important.
 This is why I offer online therapy in Utah.
 Online counseling is effective and convenient without you having to leave the house.

 Online therapy also means I can work with clients all over the state of Utah.
-I work with clients in St. George, Cedar City, Provo, Heber City, Salt Lake City, Logan, and more!
+I work with clients in Salt Lake City and all through out Utah.

-Body image therapy isn’t the only counseling service provided by this Utah Counseling Practice.
+Body image therapy isn’t the only counseling service provided.
 Other mental health services provided by Maple Canyon Therapy include EMDR therapy, binge eating disorder treatment, eating disorder therapy, birth trauma therapy, therapy for college students, and anxiety therapy.
 Schedule a free phone consultation to see how I can help.

 About the Author